Rajpratik71/linux-manPages/df.md

        df [OPTION]...
 [FILE]...

 DESCRIPTION
        This  manual  page documents the GNU version of df.  df displays the amount of disk space available on the file system containing each file name argument.
 If no file name is given, the space available on all currently mounted file systems is shown.
 Disk space is shown in 1K blocks by default, unless the environment variable POSIXLY_CORRECT is set, in which case  512-byte  blocks are used.

-       If an argument is the absolute file name of a disk  device  node  con‐ taining  a  mounted  file system, df shows the space available on that file system rather than on the file system containing the device node.
-       This  version  of df cannot show the space available on unmounted file systems, because on most kinds of systems doing so requires very  non‐ portable intimate knowledge of file system structures.
+       If an argument is the absolute file name of a disk device node containing a mounted file system, df shows the space available on that file system rather than on the file system containing the device node.
+This version of df cannot show the space available on unmounted file systems, because on most kinds of systems doing so requires very nonportable intimate knowledge of file sys‐ tem structures.

 OPTIONS
        Show information about the file system on which each FILE resides, or all file systems by default.

        Mandatory arguments to long options are mandatory for short options too.

        -a, --all
               include pseudo, duplicate, inaccessible file systems

        -B, --block-size=SIZE
               scale sizes by SIZE before printing them; e.g., '-BM' prints sizes in units of 1,048,576 bytes; see SIZE format below

        -h, --human-readable
               print sizes in powers of 1024 (e.g., 1023M)